ethyca/fides/docs/fides/docs/installation/installation.md

 Only `pip` installations are currently officially supported.
 For more details see [Installation from PyPI](pypi.md)

-In some cases a lightweight installation might be desired, for instance, if the webserver is not needed.
+In some cases a lightweight installation might be desired.
 If this is the case, our `pip` installation supports optional dependencies.

 While there are some successes with using other tools like poetry or pip-tools, they do not share the same workflow as the supported tools - especially when it comes to constraint vs. requirements management.
 Installing via Poetry or pip-tools is not currently supported.
 If you wish to install fidesctl using those tools you do so at your own discretion.